ewallace/ewallace.github.io/manual/_posts/2021-04-18-lab-notebook.md

 - *Findable:* The first step in (re)using data and protocols is to find them.
 Your lab notebook entries should be findable by "metadata", for example project, protocol, strain or oligo identifier, or date of creation.
 - *Accessible:* Once the user finds the required data you should be able to access it.
 So if the lab notebook entry mentions a dataset elsewhere (e.g. datastore, lab notebook page), link to it with accession information.
 - *Interoperable:* The data usually need to be integrated with other data, and to interoperate with applications or workflows for analysis, storage, and processing.
 Use standard file formats.
 - *Reusable:* The ultimate goal is to optimise the reuse of data, protocols, and methods.
-You and others should be able ot re-use what you have done, to a high standard, and efficiently.
+You and others should be able to reuse what you have done, to a high standard, and efficiently.

 ## Examples of what to include and what not